-Communicating that God’s Word has the answers, and that God will truly help the person who is willing to walk in the obedience of faith, will give the hope that is so important at this point, as it will propel the person toward biblical change.
+Communicating that God’s Word has the answers, and that God will truly help the person who is willing to walk in the obedience of faith, will give the hope that is so important at this point, and will propel the person toward biblical change.
 Giving them an appropriate assignment will engage their heart and mind in the process of change before you meet again.
-Homework communicates hope to the other person and gives him or her personal responsibility for his or her own growth, thus encouraging action toward change (Phil 2:12-13).
-Homework tests the sincerity of the person’s desire and willingness to grow and is a large part of leading them toward the daily renewing of the mind as it will activate and direct their thinking toward biblical truth (Romans 12:1, 2; Ephesians 4:23).
+Homework communicates hope to the other person and gives them personal responsibility for their own growth, thus encouraging action toward change (Phil 2:12-13).
+Homework tests the sincerity of the person’s desire and willingness to grow and is a large part of leading them toward daily renewal of the mind, as it will activate and direct their thinking toward biblical truth (Romans 12:1, 2; Ephesians 4:23).

 Again, take them to the throne of grace in prayer.